GeorgePimpleton/Win32-games/README.md

 ### Musings on Windows Games
 When I originally began revising this code I was using Win98SE.
 I kinda skipped over revising the game code when I upgraded to WinXP.
 The real intensive work began when using Win 7 and MS released their free IDE suites with Visual Studio 2015 Community.
 Now I am on Win 10 and VS 2022.

-Revising the original code to work with a modern Windows compiler isn't hard, just a couple of changes and additions.
+Revising the original code to work with a modern Windows compiler isn't hard, just a couple of changes and additions to get a bare-bones working version of each game.

 1. Add `#pragma comment(lib, "somelibrary.lib")` in one of the source files that uses a WinAPI library -- like the Windows multi-media system library -- and you are "good to go."
 No need to modify/update your project's settings to use the .lib file(s).
 2. Update the WinAPI strings to be consts and usable for Unicode.
 Change LPTSTR to PCTSTR/PCWSTR.
 Yeah, those are Windows data types.

+I made other changes such as adding menus to make playing the games more intuitive in a GUI environment.